milvus-io/milvus-docs/site/en/about/limitations.md

 | Search   | 512 MB     |
 | Query   | 512 MB      |

+## Load limits
+To reserve memory resources for execution engine, data to be load must be under 70% of the total memory resources of all query nodes.

 ## Search limits
 | Vectors      | Limit |
 | ----------- | ----------- |